nexmo-community/vonage-workshop/content/Messages/certification/certification-project.md

 Initially, you will attempt to contact them using a plain SMS message.

-If that fails to elicit a response (and, for the purposes of this exercise let's assume that you'll wait 180 seconds), you should failover to either an MMS message (choose or create a suitable image) or a Facebook Messenger message containing an image.
+If that fails to elicit a response (and, for the purposes of this exercise let's assume that you'll wait 180 seconds), you should failover to either a second (but different) SMS message or a Facebook Messenger message containing an image.

 You don't need to worry about inbound messages - let's just assume that your user is unresponsive.